Independent African news, markets, culture and politics.

 NCAA Fines Qatar Airways ₦5m For Consumer Protection Infractions • Channels Television

-The fine is a result of an incident involving a Nigerian passenger who was accused of sexual harassment by a Qatar Airways cabin crew member during boarding in Lagos for a flight to the United States via Doha.
-The allegation was only reported in Doha, where the passenger was arrested, detained for 18 hours, fined, and compelled to sign a document written solely in Arabic.
-Qatar Airways allegedly refused to continue the passenger’s journey, forcing him to purchase another ticket at considerable financial and reputational cost.
+The fine stems from an incident involving a Nigerian passenger who was accused of sexual harassment by a Qatar Airways cabin crew member during boarding in Lagos for a flight to the United States via Doha.
+The allegation was reported only after the passenger arrived in Doha, where he was arrested, detained for 18 hours, fined and forced to sign a document written solely in Arabic.
+Qatar Airways then refused to continue his journey, forcing him to purchase another ticket at considerable financial and reputational cost.

-The NCAA’s sanctions against Qatar Airways are aimed at enforcing consumer protection regulations in Nigeria.
-According to Achimugu, some countries do not have advanced aviation consumer protection regulations, which can lead to airlines operating out of those countries acting with disdain towards consumer protection enforcement in Nigeria.
-The NCAA has emphasized that it is against the law for any airline not to respond to the regulator, provide false information, or fail to comply with the provisions of Part 19 of the NCAA Regulations 2023.
+Achimugu noted that some countries lack advanced aviation consumer‑protection regulations, which can lead airlines from those jurisdictions to treat Nigerian consumer‑protection enforcement with disdain.
+He emphasized that it is illegal for any airline to ignore the regulator, provide false information, or fail to comply with Part 19 of the NCAA Regulations 2023.

-The imposition of the penalty on Qatar Airways serves as a reminder of the NCAA’s commitment to protecting the rights of air passengers in Nigeria.
-The regulator’s actions are significant, as they demonstrate its efforts to ensure that airlines operating in the country comply with consumer protection regulations.
-The penalty may lead to further sanctions if Qatar Airways does not satisfactorily address the outstanding cases.
-The NCAA’s move is expected to promote a safer and more respectful air travel experience for Nigerian passengers.
+The penalty serves as a reminder of the NCAA’s commitment to safeguarding the rights of air passengers in Nigeria.
+The regulator’s actions demonstrate its resolve to ensure that airlines operating in the country adhere to consumer‑protection rules, and further sanctions may follow if Qatar Airways does not satisfactorily resolve the outstanding cases.
+This move is expected to promote a safer and more respectful air‑travel experience for Nigerian passengers.

 Scroll to Top